Shymbulak: Ski area information

-It is popular for its mild climate, large quantity of sunny days and great amount of snow through the winter (from November till May).

-The resort offers a ski and snowboard school.
-There is also Shymbulak hotel (4 stars) and ski, snowboard and sleigh rentals.

 There are three ski lifts, which cumulatively reach Talgar pass (3200 m above the sea level), the highest point of the ski resort.
 The total length of the lifts is 3620 m.
 There are 3 stations of them; the first one is Intersection Station (2260 m above the sea level) (9 minute trip), then 20th Prop Station (2630 m above the sea level) (16.5 minutes) and Talgar pass Station (3200 m above the sea level).
-There is also Snow-Park for the fans of snowboarding.
+There is also Snow-Park for snowboarding.

 In November 2021, the Shymbulak Ski Resort held an opening ceremony for a night skiing course on the Talgar Pass.